FMIA Week 4: The NFL at the Quarter Pole and an Overtime-Filled Sunday

 2018: 12 … through 62 games!

-“The game is becoming far less physical, and the intimidation factor is gone,’’ said former defensive tackle and current ESPN Monday night analyst Booger McFarland.
-“The quarterback know they can get hit, but not really hit like they used to.”
+“The game is becoming far less physical, and the intimidation factor is gone,” former defensive tackle and current ESPN Monday night analyst Booger McFarland said.
+“The quarterbacks know they can get hit, but not really hit like they used to.”
 Agreed.

 2. The Rams rule.
 Since Sean McVay arrived last season, the Rams are 15-5 and average 30.9 points per game.
 They’re the best team in football, the only 4-0 team as October dawns, and except for the Chiefs, it’s not very close.